 The “basic” plan takes a 5% transaction fee from all purchases students make from your site.
 You can only have 2 administrative users on this account, so this probably isn’t the best option for you if you have a bigger team.
 Although you get support on this plan, you don’t get priority support.

-Pro includes all the basic features, plus no transaction fees, 5 administrative user accounts, priority support, advanced reports, unbranded website (you can remove Teachable’s logo and more purely make it your own), and offer your students course completion certificates.
+The professional plan includes all the basic features, plus no transaction fees, 5 administrative user accounts, priority support, advanced reports, unbranded website (you can remove Teachable’s logo and more purely make it your own), and offer your students course completion certificates.

 Kajabi also has 3 pricing plans: Basic, Growth & Pro.
 All 3 levels of Kajabi’s pricing plans come with unlimited landing pages, a website, a 0% transaction fee, the ability to host webinars and events, automations, and chat support.
-There’s no free plan available, other than this free 28-day trial (affiliate link).
+There’s no free plan available, other than offering a free 28-day trial (affiliate link).

 The Growth plan bumps you up to 15 products, 15 pipelines, 25,000 contacts, and 10,000 active customers.
 You also get up to 10 admin users, making it a better option for those with teams.